cgwhitehead/monster/readme.md

 Then answer Y or N.

 ## Thoughts
+This optimizer uses [simlated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) and a novel approach at temperature control.

 I wanted to work on a problem with more than one dimension without previous bounds.
 A sports team for example has a given number of members with a set position configuration.
 For the monster problem I removed the bounds on how many animals could be on the list, meaning the optimizer can go for high cost, high ROI or several low cost low ROI.
 At a later date I'd like to analyze the configurations produced by the optimizer.
 This could be used to develop a shortcut strategy, create bounds, and speed up optimization